-While the Madau et al. (1998) proportionality relies on long-lived bursts in the tail of their exponentially decreasing rate of star formation, most bursts at z = 7 are emitting near their maximum luminosity where the track of SFR vs. UV luminosity begins to join the proportional relationship.
+While the Madau et al. (1998) proportionality relies on long-lived bursts in the tail of their exponentially decreasing rate of star formation, most bursts at z=7 are emitting near their maximum luminosity where the track of SFR vs. UV luminosity begins to join the proportional relationship.
 Despite their young ages compared to their exponential time scale, this is because the bursts are typically older than 10 yrs at the time of observation, old enough that the massive stars providing the bulk of the UV luminosity are beginning to die out as fast as new ones are added.
 Although the lowest mass halos may host very young bursts that have somewhat higher SFRs than expected for their luminosities, using a standard proportionality of $L{1500}$ to $M{\star}$ adds additional errors of only tens of percent.
-However, some care must be taken to deliberately select a constant of proportionality consistent with specific choices of metallicity and IMF rather than continue to use the Madau et al. (1998) value indiscriminately.
+However, some care must be taken in selecting a constant of proportionality consistent with specific choices of metallicity and IMF rather than using the Madau et al. (1998) value indiscriminately.
+Additionally, since bursts are likely to remain close to their maximum SFRs and luminosities for most of their lifetimes, ongoing accretion between major mergers is less likely to be important.

-• When extrapolated down to faint luminosities below the current observable threshold, the total

-SFRD of the galaxy population will only at most 3-7 times higher than what has already been observed even if the minimum halo mass forming galaxies is as low as $10^8 \, \mathrm{M}{\odot}$ (see §7).
+• When extrapolated down to faint luminosities below the current observable threshold, the total SFRD of the galaxy population will only at most 3-9 times higher than what has already been observed even if the minimum halo mass forming galaxies is as low as $10^8 \,\mathrm{M}{\odot}$ (see §7).

 The gentle turnover at the faint end of the LF, even given a sharp cutoff in the halo mass capable of producing galaxies, results in less star formation below the observable limit than if the LF dropped sharply at the mean luminosity corresponding to the same halo mass.
-While the total galaxy population with $m{\rm supp}=8$ may be able to keep the IGM ionized given $f{\rm esc}^{-1}\,C\sim 15$ , for our bestfit value of $m{\rm supp}\approx 9.4$ , no significant star formation lies below a magnitude of -18.
+While the total galaxy population with $m{\rm supp}=8$ may be able to keep the IGM ionized given $f{\rm esc}^{-1}\,C\sim 15$ , for our bestfit value of $m{\rm supp}\approx 9.4$ , no significant star formation lies below a rest-frame UV magnitude of -18.
 In such a case, galaxies may only be responsible for maintaining the ionization state of the IGM if $f{\rm esc}^{-1}\,C\sim 1$ .
-Interestingly, we also find that, since the amount of missing star formation increases with redshift, the evolution of the total star formation history of the universe with is flatter than observed.
+Interestingly, we also find that, since the amount of missing star formation increases with redshift, the redshift evolution of the total star formation history of the universe is flatter than observed.

 Although the current data from LBG drop-outs does not place a strong lower-limit on the minimum halo mass required to host galaxies at redshifts $\gtrsim 6$ , we have shown that JWST and other future deep surveys will provide much tighter constraints.
 These results will not only shed light on the contribution of galaxies to the UV background that keeps the IGM ionized but also hint at the feedback physics that limits galaxy formation.
-Additionally our models can be expanded to include predictions for Lyman- $\alpha$ emitters (LAEs) at high redshift.
-While the fraction of halos observed as LAEs is not well-determined due to uncertainties in the transparency of the IGM, incorporating this important source of data may provide fuller insight into the feedback affecting faint galaxies and their affect on the IGM.